 Dr. Sam Gijsen

 Currently a Postdoctoral Researcher at:

-I research multimodal representation learning and build foundation models for neural and physiological time series.
-Previously, I completed a PhD in Computational Cognitive Neuroscience (Freie Universität Berlin) and worked on pharmaco-imaging at King's College London and Maastricht University.
+I research multimodal representation learning and build both foundation models as well as generative models for neural and physiological time series.
+Previously, I completed a PhD in Computational Cognitive Neuroscience (Freie Universität Berlin) on probabilistic inference and worked on pharmaco-imaging at King's College London and Maastricht University.

+Dr. Sam Gijsen